 * Kinesiology and Nursing majors, and Neuroscience minors may substitute BIOL 115/116 Survey of Human Physiology and Lab

 * Biology majors may substitute BIOL 320 Human Physiology or BIOL 414 Evolution

 ** See course instructor to waive prerequisites

 Electives (8 units - 2 courses)

-Students must obtain permission from the Gerontology Minor Faculty Coordinator.
+Students must obtain permission from the Gerontology Minor Faculty Coordinator before taking an elective.